matikin9/food_bank_data_bank/README.md

+# MaptimeLA/LA Regional Food Bank Data Night

+**What's All This About?**: Sept.
+3rd MaptimeLA will be hosting a night of working with data related to hunger in LA County.
+We have a list of questions to answer and a growing trove of data to answer it with.
+You can help us prepare by checking the data cleanup needs or participating in the discussion of how to address our list of questions.
+(Both under issues) Feel free to contribute here even if you can't make it on the 3rd.
+Feel free to come on the 3rd even if you can't contribute here.

 # What is this project?

 **Hunger Data Pool**: The [LA Regional Food Bank](https://www.lafoodbank.org/) recently was accepted into [ESRI](http://www.esri.com/)'s program for Non-Profit organizations.
 We want to get them started right so we'll be gathering relevant data on hunger in LA County.
 This will be used for a [MaptimeLA](http://maptimela.github.io) night on **data visualization**.
 The data will then be added to the **LA Regional Food Bank's ArcGIS Online** portal.
 Any public data will remain in a public repository here or managed by the Food Bank so that others can benefit from the work we do.